Sample plan

 Songshan

-Smaller and more focused than Shilin — pepper buns baked in clay ovens at the entrance (the line is worth it), medicinal spare-rib soup, and a single 600-meter stretch so you can see it all.
+Smaller and more focused than Shilin — pepper buns baked in clay ovens at the entrance ($2.50, worth the 15-min queue), medicinal spare-rib soup ($4), and a single 600-meter stretch so you can see it all.
+Locals call Raohe 'the best night market in Taipei' — less touristy than Shilin.
+For a night-market photo, the Raohe arch is the best foreground — the rainbow neon 'Raohe Street Night Market' sign glows at night.

 Day 3